- Vladimir Putin has significantly ramped up his crackdown on opposition figures, exemplified by the arrest and death of Alexei Navalny.

 So far, she has met with important Western politicians, including President Biden.
 Intimidation tactics employed by Putin’s regime are not new to her; she has been unsuccessfully blackmailed by pro-Kremlin news agencies before.
 Her transformation into a figure similar to Svitlana Tsikhanouskaya seems realistic as the political situation in Belarus and Russia are somewhat similar.

-There are several other potential figures who could replace Navalny.
+Several other potential figures could replace Navalny.
 Boris Nadezhdin, a banned presidential candidate, may rally opposition support, as Navalny endorsed his bid.
 His public statement on a state-run TV channel has amassed millions of views, in which he declared that defeating Ukraine seems impossible and that the Russian government should immediately start peace talks.
 Given the current situation in the Russian political sphere, a statement like Nadezhdin’s requires bravery.
 He attempted to run in the 2024 presidential election but was rejected by the election commission.
 Whether he can actually pose a threat to Putin’s rule is uncertain, but the Kremlin is ensuring there is no candidate the opposition can rally behind.

 Yekaterina Duntsova, an anti-war candidate, was denied candidacy in a similar turn of events to Nadezhdin.
 She was even briefly detained for a drug test in January 2024.
 The process of hindering her political career and intimidation from the government seems evident in this situation.
 The Kremlin likely perceives Duntsova and Nadezhdin as weak figures since the full range of repressive mechanisms, as seen in the cases of Navalny and Nemtsov, has not yet been employed.
 However, as they gain more popularity, it should be assumed they will face greater threats.